From Engineering Dreams to Sustainable Enterprise

 The Journey

 - 2019-2020: Extensive pilots were conducted in residential societies, university campuses, and commercial spaces.
-Different composting technologies were adopted to achieve consistency in quality of compost and ease of customer experience.
+Different composting technologies were adopted to achieve consistency in compost quality and ease customer experience.
 While several methods failed, it laid a foundation enabling Duro Green to process large quantities of food waste.

-- 2020-2021: An extensive mapping of stakeholders helped Duro Green to identify its niche customer segment.
-A unique, asset light model was designed enabling a multistakeholder participation.
-This led to an expansion into larger institutional setups and collaborations with municipalities; especially a foot into the door of Surat.
+– worked with 150+ clients. - 2020-2021: An extensive mapping of stakeholders helped Duro Green to identify its niche customer segment.
+A unique, asset-light model was designed, enabling multistakeholder participation.
+This led to an expansion into larger institutional setups and collaborations with municipalities, especially a foot in the door of Surat and Ahmedabad.

-- Today: Duro Green collaborates with the local municipal corporation, reducing their burden of waste management and supporting the industries and commercial establishments in fulfilling their environmental compliances.
-Having achieved, authorised authorization from Surat, Gandhinagar, and Ahmedabad (Changodar), Duro Green serves industries, PSUs, Hospitals, societies, and food outlets.
+- Today, Duro Green collaborates with the local municipal corporation and helps them implement policies for bulk waste generators, reducing their burden of waste management and supporting the industries and commercial establishments in fulfilling their environmental compliance by processing food waste.
+Having achieved authorization from corporations across Gujarat, Duro Green serves industries, PSUs, builders, societies, and food outlets.
+Duro Green has worked with 400+ clients across India.

 The company has already installed composting machines with capacities ranging from 50 to 1,000 kg/day and built SOP-driven systems that make wet waste management transparent, efficient, and scalable.